-The legal profession exists to serve clients, and lawyers must perform such service with skill, zeal, and diligence.
-That commitment is limited in numerous ways, however, by the D.C.
+The legal profession exists to serve clients, and lawyers must perform such service with skill, 13 zeal, 14 and diligence.
+15 That commitment is limited in numerous ways, however, by the D.C.
 Rules.

-Of particular relevance here is D.C.
-Rule 5.6, which prohibits conditions whose effect is to limit the access of future clients to lawyers of their choosing-particularly "to lawyers, who by virtue of their background and experience, might be the very best available talent to represent [such] individuals."
+D.C.
+Rule 5.616 prohibits conditions whose effect is to limit the access of future clients to lawyers of their choosing-particularly "to lawyers, who by virtue of their background and experience, might be the very best available talent to represent [such] individuals."
 Rule 5.6 provides: